AndrasKovacs/smalltt/README.md

 |NfTree22       |1.286   | N/A      | 2.971          | 2.94        | 3.143       | N/A        | N/A       |
 |NfTree23       |3.023   | N/A      | 5.996          | 4.99        | 7.187       | N/A        | N/A       |

-- Agda NfTree is N/A because there is no way to force normal forms in Agda without printing them.
+- Agda NfTree is N/A because there is no way to force just the normal forms in Agda without printing them.
+Same goes for Lean.
-- Lean reduce is N/A because for ForceTree it throws a recursion depth error which I can't get rid of, and for NfTree it's the same as in Agda.
-- Lean eval is N/A for the same reason, but it also asks for a missing "Eval Tree" instance.
-Apparently only such types can be evaluted, but I don't know how to write an instance for it.
 - On performance:
   - Coq vm_compute is extremely strong in ForceTree, which is a fairly lightly allocating workload.
 I note that smalltt with glued evaluation disabled